 When growing culinary herbs, you should of course also consider the requirements and origin of the plants.

-Good neighbors: bell pepper, cabbage, chili, cucumber, fennel, pumpkin, tomato, zucchini.
+Good companion plants: bell pepper, cabbage, chili, cucumber, fennel, pumpkin, tomato, zucchini.

 Location: Thyme (Thymus vulgaris) should also be planted in a sunny, sheltered location.
 The herb likes well-drained, loose, calcareous soil.

-Good neighbors: Brussels sprouts, Chinese cabbage, broccoli, carrots, cauliflower, chilli, horseradish, kohlrabi, pak choi, palm kale, peppers, savoy cabbage, white cabbage.
+Good companion plants: brussels sprouts, chinese cabbage, broccoli, carrots, cauliflower, chilli, horseradish, kohlrabi, pak choi, palm kale, peppers, savoy cabbage, white cabbage.

 Location: Borage (Borago officinalis) with its rough leaves is best planted in a sunny spot with nutritious, fresh to moist soil.

-Good neighbors: brussels sprouts, chinese cabbage, bell pepper, bush bean, cauliflower, chili, cucumber, field bean, garden lettuce, head cabbage, kale, kohlrabi, pak choi, palm cabbage, pea, potato, radicchio, runner bean, savoy cabbage, white cabbage, zucchini.
+Good companion plants: brussels sprouts, chinese cabbage, bell pepper, bush bean, cauliflower, chili, cucumber, field bean, garden lettuce, head cabbage, kale, kohlrabi, pak choi, palm cabbage, pea, potato, radicchio, runner bean, savoy cabbage, white cabbage, zucchini.

 Location: Chives (Allium schoenoprasum) grow in sunny to semi-shady locations with nutritious, not too moist soil.

-Good neighbors: bulbous fennel, cabbage, carrots, celery, kohlrabi, parsnip, radicchio, spinach, tomatoes, white cabbage.
+Good companion plants: bulbous fennel, cabbage, carrots, celery, kohlrabi, parsnip, radicchio, spinach, tomatoes, white cabbage.

-Good neighbors: brussels sprouts, chinese cabbage, broccoli, cauliflower, garden lettuce, kale, kohlrabi, pak choi, palm kale, potato, savoy cabbage, tomato, white cabbage.
+Good companion plants: brussels sprouts, chinese cabbage, broccoli, cauliflower, garden lettuce, kale, kohlrabi, pak choi, palm kale, potato, savoy cabbage, tomato, white cabbage.

 Location: Garden dill (Anethum graveolens) grows in deep, nutritious, fresh soil in sunny locations.
 Dill produces a better aroma in mixed cultivation with root vegetables as a positive effect.

-Good neighbors: brussels sprouts, chinese cabbage, asparagus, bean, beet, bell pepper, broccoli, burke, carrot, cauliflower, chilli, garden salad, kale, kohlrabi, onions, pak choi, palm cabbage, pea, radicchio, rutabaga, savoy cabbage, spring onion, turnip, white cabbage.
+Good companion plants: brussels sprouts, chinese cabbage, asparagus, bean, beet, bell pepper, broccoli, burke, carrot, cauliflower, chilli, garden salad, kale, kohlrabi, onions, pak choi, palm cabbage, pea, radicchio, rutabaga, savoy cabbage, spring onion, turnip, white cabbage.

 Location: Parsley (Petroselinum crispum) is the number one culinary herb.
 It grows well in semi-shady locations in humus-rich, moist soil.
 You should plant parsley in a different place in the bed every year because it is incompatible with itself.
 In mixed cultivation, parsley repels various pests.

-Good neighbors: asparagus, bell pepper, chilli, cucumber, kale, onion, palm kale, spring onion, tomato.
+Good companion plants: asparagus, bell pepper, chilli, cucumber, kale, onion, palm kale, spring onion, tomato.

 Location: Lavender (Lavandula angustifolia) should be planted in sunny locations with well-drained, calcareous, dry soil.
 The plant works in mixed cultivation by repelling ants and attracting pollinating insects.
 You can plant it as a border.